-between decisions and search.24 We also sought to "stress-test" equilibrium predictions by eliminating possible alternative rationales for equilibrium decisions; dominance, for example, always occurs with overlapping payoff ranges, so that subjects can reliably identify it only by looking up all payoffs involved.
+27It also limits the separation that can be achieved between different strategic or nonstrategic types.
+Naïve and Optimistic decisions are not separated in any of our games, because this conflicted with our other goals.
+We omit eliminating possible alternative rationales for equilibrium decisions; dominance, for example, always occurs with overlapping payoff ranges, so that subjects can reliably identify it only by looking up all payoffs involved.
 Finally, we avoided the artificial clarity of overly simple payoff structures and salient payoffs such as 0 and 100.